Impromptu speaking: Editorial impromptu

-In 2008, the National Forensics Association officially introduced a new form of impromptu for competition.
-In this event students are given a short editorial (ideally 3 to 5 paragraphs) to which they will develop a response.
-Students will be allowed nine minutes to divide between preparation and speech time.
-Speakers must speak for at least five minutes.
-Limited notes, prepared in the round, are permitted.
-Editorial Impromptu represents an attempt to return “impromptu” to impromptu speaking.
-The speech should involve the development of an argument in response to the thesis developed or opinion shared in a given editorial.
+In 2008, the National Forensic Association introduced a new form of impromptu competition.
+In this experimental event, students were given a short editorial (ideally 3 to 5 paragraphs) to which they developed a response.
+Students were allowed nine minutes to divide between preparation and speaking.
+Speakers were required to speak for at least five minutes.
+Limited notes, prepared in the round, were permitted.
+The speech was intended to involve the development of an argument in response to the thesis or opinion shared in a given editorial.
+The event was offered at the National Championship Tournament only twice.
+Stan Polit from Northwestern University was the 2009 champion and Joshua Hiew from Northwestern University was the 2011 champion.

 High school competitions

 Typically in high school speech competitions, a competitor is given 30 seconds to select a topic from a set of topics (usually three).
 The competitor will then have 5 minutes to compose a speech of five minutes with a 30-second grace period.
 There is a general outline for impromptu speeches, it is as follows: